Scientists Discover Neurological Link Explaining Nightmares

 — Víctor Manuel Rodríguez Molina (@fisiomededu) April 16, 2019

-Researchers also discovered that individuals who displayed greater FAA in the right frontal cortex while during REM sleep also did so while they were awake.
+Researchers also discovered that individuals who displayed greater FAA in the right frontal cortex during REM sleep also did so while they were awake.
 This same neurological activity has also been linked to anger during wakefulness.

 “It has been shown that expressing anger is related to relatively greater left [frontal activity], whereas controlling anger is related to relatively greater right frontal activity,” Sikka said, the Daily Mail reported.